amarinjs/sitio/_posts/2023-01-25-Cisco password encryption.md

 If both **enable password** and **enable secret** are configured on the same device, the device will prefer the Type 5 password when a user is prompted for the enable mode password.
 This is likewise true of any other command that can be configured with secret keyword.

+### Type 7

+This is Cisco propietary encryption.
+It's aimed at protecting from shoulder surfing.
+But not really robust once you get a copy of it.

+### Type 8

+Password-based key derivation function 2 (PBKDF2) with SHA256 are not reversible and are considered stronger than all previous types.
+You can run **enable secret 8** to configure them.

+To configure type 8 passwords as default secret type, issue the **enable algorithm-type sha256** in Cisco IOS later than 15.3(3)M3.

+### Type 9
+Encrypted in the running configuration by using the scrypt encryption algorithm.
+Type 9 are the strongest form of encryption available on Cisco devices.
+Not reversible.

+To set type 9 as default secret type issue the **enable algorithm-type scrypt** in Cisco IOS later than 15.3(3)M3.